${desc_content} ${desc_content} Iraq 2026: Kurdistan Safe, Baghdad Not | Region Alert

 Iraq travel safety 2026: Baghdad green zone, Kurdistan Region, Basra oil operations, and security assessment for operations teams.

-That's the core problem with Iraq travel safety in 2026.
-The question "is Iraq safe?" has no single answer.
+That is the core challenge with Iraq travel safety in March 2026.
+The question "is Iraq safe?" has no single answer, and the answer changes faster now due to the regional conflict overlay.
 Baghdad's International Zone operates under one security reality.
 A highway 30 kilometers outside the city operates under a completely different one.
-The Kurdistan Region functions like a different country.
-Basra's oil fields are accessible with proper protocols but surrounded by militia dynamics that shift weekly.
+The Kurdistan Region functions like a different country but sits within range of Iranian ballistic missiles.
+Basra's oil fields are accessible with proper protocols but surrounded by militia dynamics that shift weekly, amplified by Iran-aligned factions responding to regional escalation.
 And western Anbar Province still has ISIS cells detonating IEDs on rural roads.
-The only way to answer the question is to break Iraq into the pieces it actually operates as.
+The only way to answer the question is to break Iraq into the pieces it actually operates as, while tracking how the regional conflict reshapes each piece.

-Iraq in 2026 is not the Iraq of 2014, when ISIS controlled a third of the country.
-It's not the Iraq of the U.S. occupation.
-It's a fragmented state where the federal government in Baghdad exercises varying degrees of control depending on geography, and where a constellation of armed actors.
-PMF militias, Kurdish Peshmerga, ISIS remnants, Turkish military forces, Iranian-backed groups, and tribal armed factions, operate across different zones with different rules.
+Iraq in March 2026 is not the Iraq of 2014, when ISIS controlled a third of the country.
+It is not the Iraq of the U.S. occupation.
+It is a fragmented state where the federal government in Baghdad exercises varying degrees of control depending on geography, and where a constellation of armed actors, including PMF militias, Kurdish Peshmerga, ISIS remnants, Turkish military forces, Iranian-backed groups, and tribal armed factions, operate across different zones with different rules.
+The Israel-Iran conflict has added a fourth dimension: regional escalation that turns Iraqi territory into a transit corridor for missiles and drones, triggers airspace closures, and empowers Iranian-backed factions to increase their armed presence.
+The US State Department and UK FCDO maintain current travel advisories for Iraq.

-Iraq's security environment in 2026 is shaped by three overlapping dynamics: the residual ISIS insurgency, PMF militia politics, and the Baghdad-Erbil power struggle.
-Understanding how these interact in each region is what separates organizations that operate effectively in Iraq from those that don't.
+Iraq's security environment in March 2026 is shaped by four overlapping dynamics: the residual ISIS insurgency, PMF militia politics, the Baghdad-Erbil power struggle, and the regional Israel-Iran conflict that has turned Iraqi airspace and border regions into active zones of concern.
+Commercial flights face periodic disruption.
+Border crossings with Iran and Syria see increased military traffic.
+Iranian-backed militias use escalation episodes to justify expanding their checkpoint networks and revenue collection.
+Understanding how these dynamics interact in each region is what separates organizations that operate effectively in Iraq from those that do not.

 Critical Distinction